pydanny/pydanny-event-notes/DjangoConEurope2012/its-about-time.rst

 * Django core dev

-.. note:: OMG he talks with incredible speed.
+.. note:: Had to deal with a business thing so didn't get all of Aymeric's talk down.

 RFC 3339
 =========